Why I Chose Whole Foods and GAVE UP Sugar

 The second pivotal moment came not long after.

-One day I heard myself say the familiar words, “When I lose weight… when I get fit…”
+One day, I heard myself say the familiar words, “When I lose weight… when I get fit…”

-And I began to weep uncontrollably.
+And then I began to weep uncontrollably.

-In that moment I realised something had to change.
+In that moment, I realised something had to change.

 Freedom Through Whole Foods

-That journey continues today, and it is the reason I am so passionate about helping other women discover that freedom is possible too.
 Sometimes it begins with something as simple as reading a label, choosing a whole food, or deciding that the cycle ends today.

 Join the Pure Joy Circle